 They are also excellent hunters.
 Beware - if you have an aquarium or a small animal (parrot or mouse), you will need to follow.

-Bengals will delight you with attention and celebrate you as "their".
+Bengals will delight you with attention and celebrate you as "theirs".

 The only problem is that if you leave the house, your Bengal cat will be bored and lonely.

-A bored Bengal seeking to get into trouble.
+A bored Bengal seeks to get into trouble.
 Think about becoming a companion for your kitten.
-Bengals love to travel with the owner - in the car, on foot, by bike - it does not matter.
+Bengals love to travel with their owner - in the car, on foot, by bike - it does not matter.
 Bengal will be happy to accompany you wherever you go!

 Your cat's ears can talk too.
-For example, if they are raised, your cat is alert and alert.
+For example, if they are raised, your cat is attentive and alert.
 If they flatten and lean back, your cat is afraid or angry.
 Bengals can rotate ears like dogs.
-This means that the cat is very interested, and is trying to catch every sound.
+This means that the cat is very interested and is trying to catch every sound.